Live from the Southern Command in sunny South Florida, it's open line Friday.

 I'm going to read it to you.

-The medical profession has never before remotely approached today's stress, work hours, wasted cost, decreased efficiency, and declining ability to focus on patient care.
+The medical profession has never before remotely approached today's stress, work hours, wasted costs, decreased efficiency, and declining ability to focus on patient care.

 I spend more time at work than at any time in my 27 years of practice, and more of that time is spent on administrative tasks and entering useless data into a computer rather than helping sick people.

-Doctors have been forced by ill-informed bureaucrats to implement electronic medical records that in our four-doctor practice costs well over 100,000, plus continuing yearly operational costs, all of which does not help take care of one patient, while it drives up the cost of every patient's health care.
+Doctors have been forced by ill-informed bureaucrats to implement electronic medical records that in our four-doctor practice cost well over $100,000, plus continuing yearly operational costs, all of which does not help take care of one patient while it drives up the cost of every patient's health care.

-And this is if I may Take brief time out here for a little editorial comment.
+And this is, if I may take brief time out here for a little editorial comment, this is classic.

 These high-tech leftists have come up with this brilliant Obamacare plan.